easbarba/zae/README.md

 # Distro

-A simple porcelain front-end to manage system packages in your favorite GNU/Linux distribution.
+A porcelain front-end to manage system packages in your favorite GNU/Linux distribution box.

 <pre>
 Ain't ya just annoyed of having to recall all those different commands of every